Skip to content

 --log-file <file>Write logs to file (in addition to console)

 By default, the MCP server binds to 127.0.0.1 — only local processes can connect.
 The A2UI server binds to 0.0.0.0, making it accessible from browsers.
-This provides network-level security without requiring authentication.

 1. Agent → Gateway (MCP): Agent calls tools like create_surface or update_components.
 The gateway validates the call against the catalog schema and pushes the result to the appropriate frontend session via SSE.